kevin-soria/gatzport4/react-portfolio-template/README.md

 # React Portfolio
-## Minimal Portfolio template for Developers/Designers built with React.
+## Portfolio from  Kevin, a Software developers/Designers built with React.
 Use it to showcase your work, testimonials and other information to clients.

 Demo - https://react-portfolio-template.netlify.com/